eduP2P/common/test_suite/README.md

 the two peers, and the logs generated by the system tests.
 The cause of the failure was a combination of two factors:

-1. In eduP2P, each peer only sends two “pings” during the UDP hole punching process.
+1. In eduP2P, each peer only sends two ‘pings’ during the UDP hole punching process.
 2. In the test suite, the NAT simulation contains some delay due to the monitoring script used for NAT filtering.